Boulder County adopts fire-resistant building regulations in response to Marshall fire - NewsBreak

 Starting June 6, residents in the eastern grassland area of unincorporated Boulder County must follow new building regulations requiring them to use ignition-resistant materials before they build new homes.

-County Commissioners unanimously approved the requirements this week in response to the Marshall fire, which destroyed more than 1,000 homes in Superior, Louisville and unincorporated Boulder County in late December.
+County Commissioners unanimously approved the requirements this week in an urgent response to the Marshall fire, which destroyed more than 1,000 homes in Superior, Louisville and unincorporated Boulder County in late December.

 Ron Flax, the county's chief building official, told residents in a public video chat that the county is trying to reduce the area's wildfire risk.